 While it's normal to face hair thinning after pregnancy, it doesn't mean it's a welcomed reaction!
 Unfortunately, there is nothing you can do to prevent postpartum hair loss, but there are treatments you can try to combat thinning hair to make your hair healthier and appear fuller.

 Skip the hairdryer and fancy styling tools until the thinning tapers out.
 Wash your hair less often and use sulfate-free products in the hair to give your locks some room to breathe and adjust.
 Brushing too hard can also exasperate hair shedding, so be sure to use a gentle brush when needed.
-If you are putting your hair up, don't use an elastic hair tie - opt for a hair clip or soft scrunchie instead to minimize potential damage.
+If you are putting your hair up, don't use an elastic hair tie - opt for a hair clip or soft scrunchie to minimize potential damage.

 Focus on incorporating nutritious foods